MuhammadWaleed14/Python_Appium_Framework/README.md

      * Click on Add Configuration
      * Click on ‘+’ icon to create new configuration
      * Select Python tests > Pytest
-     * Set Working Directory path till Tests Folder
+     * Set Working Directory path to Tests Folder
-     * Set Target path till test case file
+     * Set Target path to test case file
      * Click on the Apply button
 5. Click on Run button